illumos/ipd/ipd/0007/README.md

 compilers (such as were previously kept in personal repositories), on branch names matching the pattern used thus far (that is `il-X_Y_Z`).
-Using other branch names, and personal repositories has thus far not hindered people taking these compilers and using them in production, and as only served to hinder cooperation on their maintenance.
+Using other branch names, and personal repositories has thus far not hindered people taking these compilers and using them in production, and has only served to hinder cooperation on their maintenance.
 As such, it is abandoned.

 Versions of the compiler endorsed for use with `illumos-gate`, and only those